PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 loop.
 The former 641-line lowerer helper is a 17-line dispatcher and its production call supplies LayoutState.

+The adjacent SiNet pre-ADD fan-out island is owned by `passes/sinet_preadd_fanout_layout.py`.
+It shares the late residual owner's strict terminal contract for
+`ADD -> MUL -> ADD -> PReLU -> Transpose -> Conv`, including the later legacy
+NCHW consumers.
+Its distinct prefix proves one channel-last Concat followed by an NHWC-to-NCHW adapter and one direct NCHW source that already has exactly one earlier NCHW-to-NHWC sibling adapter.
+The direct source may have no other consumer, so the existing sibling tensor is the unique channel-last value used by the lifted ADD.

+The rewrite removes only the Concat-side adapter.
+The ADD consumes the canonical Concat output and the retained sibling adapter output, and the affine/PReLU tail moves to NHWC.
+PReLU produces the existing canonical post tensor.
+The terminal post adapter is inverted in place and produces the former PReLU NCHW tensor, preserving every later legacy consumer and repeated slot.
+The retained sibling adapter remains available to its original branch.

+Rank-four concrete shapes and dynamic signatures must prove the two exact layout permutations and all stage tensors; no model name or fixed spatial size is used.
+The Concat axis is explicitly channel-last.
+Floating dtype, quantization, public boundaries, unique producers, exact consumer multiplicity, dependency order, fused activation, downstream Conv ownership, and the existence and ordering of legacy consumers are validated before any mutation.
+The three affine/PReLU constants must broadcast in NCHW and after their explicit NHWC rotation.
+The inverted terminal permutation participates in the same grouped constant transaction, so unrelated uses receive a deterministic clone.

+Candidate resolution is repeated immediately before apply.
+Clone collisions, all mutation indices, metadata targets, output swaps, and the adapter removal are preflighted before the first write.
+One differential `ModelIRGraphIndex`, graph-order candidates, a configurable 32-rewrite ceiling, success-only pruning, and Session `LayoutState` synchronization replace the former full-map loop.
+The former 359-line lowerer helper is a 17-line compatibility dispatcher and its sole production call supplies LayoutState.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter